vyca2017/content/content/tutorials/authentication/react-apollo-auth0-lock.md

 ### 1.2 Setting the permissions

-To make our application behave correctly we have to setup permissions for the `Post` and `User` type in our project.
+To make our application behave correctly we have to setup permissions for the `Post` type in our project.

 As we want to restrict the creation of posts only to _authenticated_ users, we have to create the according permission for `CREATE` on the `Post` type.